-Sheetsee.js is a client-side library for connecting Google Spreadsheets to a website and visualizing the information in tables, maps and charts.
+Sheetsee.js is a client-side library for connecting Google Spreadsheets to a website and visualizing the information in tables and maps.

-Each of sheetsee.js's features are divided into modules.
+Each of Sheetsee's functions are divided into modules.
 Use just the parts you need; see docs on building.
 If you don't want to build your own, you can just use the full library which includes all modules, it's here on GitHub.

 |Command line module for make a custom build of Sheetsee.